paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Actions

 Individual messages can be highlighted in the log by colour, bolding or italics.
-An RTF string can be created with the `Log.Action` method.
+Create an RTF string with the `Log.Action` method.

 ```c#
 public static string Action(string text, string colour, bool bold, bool italics);
 ```

-You can even save these in a map called `Actions` to be used whenever an action is used.
-They keys should be all lower case as this is applied to actions before comparison.
+You can even save these in a map called `Actions`.
+The keys should be all lower case.

 ```c#
 Log.Actions.Add("deleteme", Log.Action("Delete Me", RichText.Colour.Aqua,